chinamike65/hugo-tuolesi/content/book3/book3en.md

-Section 3 - of other writings on the stages of the path
+Section 3 - Other writings on the stages of the path

-1. Other writings on the stages of the path If we understand the "The Graded Stages of the Path to Enlightenment", we will understand the sequence of the Path to Enlightenment, and we will understand how we will practice in the future.
+1. Other writings on the stages of the path

+If we understand the "The Great Treatise on the Stages of the Path to Enlightenment", we will understand the sequence of the Path to Enlightenment, and we will understand how we should practice in the future.

-Guang Lun is our teacher and mentor.
+The Great Treatise is our teacher and mentor.

 My guru, Dharma King Yongzeng's teacher, was Rako Rinpoche.
 After Rako Rinpoche's teacher passed away, he wrote a letter to another great siddha saying, "To my teacher who taught the scriptures.
 After passing away, I want to find another guru, which one do you think is more suitable?"

-The great siddhi replied, "Master Tsongkhapa's "The Graded Stages of the Path to Enlightenment" and "The Stages of the Path of Tantra" These two works are your best teachers.
+The great siddhi replied, "Master Tsongkhapa's "TThe Great Treatise on the Stages of the Path to Enlightenment" and "The Stages of the Path of Tantra" These two works are your best teachers."

-"Therefore, we need to realize the greatness of the Cantonese Theory.
-If we practice according to the order in the Cantonese Cantonese, we will definitely achieve success.
+Therefore, we need to realize the greatness of the The Great Treatise.
+If we practice according to the order in the The Great Treatise, we will definitely achieve success.
 It depends on whether we believe it or not, whether we study it or not, whether we practice or not, and whether we can be diligent or not.

-This is because "The Graded Stages of the Path to Enlightenment" mainly focuses on the cultivation methods of ordinary people, not only for those who have been incarnated as Bodhisattvas and those who are great achievers.
+This is because "The Great Treatise on the Stages of the Path to Enlightenment" mainly focuses on the cultivation methods of ordinary people, not only for those who have been incarnated as Bodhisattvas and those who are great achievers.

-After Master Tsongkhapa wrote The Extensive Treatise on the Steps of the Path to Bodhi, a few years later, taking into account the foundation of all living beings in later generations, the master omitted the profound teachings in the Treatise and created the Brief Treatise on the Steps of the Path to Bodhi.
+A few years after Master Tsongkhapa wrote The Great Treatise on the Stages of the Path to Enlightenment,, taking into account the liberation of all living beings in later generations, the master shortened the profound teachings in the Treatise and produced "The Brief Treatise on the Stages of the Path to Enlightenment".

-It focuses on the main points of practical training, and the emphasis of Professor Guang Lun is different.
-The two treatises can complement each other and Dharmacilitate future generations to study and practice.
+It focuses on the main points of practical training, and the emphasis of The Brief Treatise is different.
+The two treatises can complement each other and facilitate the study and practice of future generations.

 At the same time, the master also realized that for practitioners in later generations, the teachings of these two treatises are still relatively broad, and some people may not know how to use these broader teachings for practice in the future.

-Therefore, the Master graciously instructed: "Though there are very few people who can understand that all discourses are practice, you can first summarize the things that should be practiced, and describe them in detail in a separate book.
+Therefore, the Master graciously instructed: "Though there are very few people who can understand that all discourses are practice, you can first summarize the things that should be practiced, and describe them in detail in a separate book."

-"After receiving such a promise from the master, the later great siddhas wrote books based on their own understanding of the "The Graded Stages of the Path to Enlightenment", and wrote hundreds of books before and after.
-There are eight chapters, called the Eight Great Guidances.
+After receiving such a promise from the master, the later great siddhas wrote books based on their own understanding of the "The Great Treatise on the Stages of the Path to Enlightenment", and wrote hundreds of books before and after.
+There are eight chapters, called the **Eight Great Guidances.**

-That is, Master Tsongkhapa's "A Grand Presentation of the Graded Stages of the Path (Lam-rim chen-mo)", "A Brief Review of the Steps of the Path to Enlightenment", and "Dao Song"; the fourth Panchen Lama's "The Path of Peace", referred to as "Le Dao"; the fifth Panchen Lama The Master's "Direct Teaching of the Path to Bodhi", referred to as "Speed ​​Path"; "The Path: Pure Gold" by the Third Dalai Lama; "Manjushri Dictation" by the Fifth Dalai Lama; The Essence of Good Speaking".
+That is, Master Tsongkhapa's "The Great Treatise on the Stages of the Path to Enlightenment (Lam-rim chen-mo)", "A Brief Commnetary on the Stages of the Path to Enlightenment", and "Dao Song"; the fourth Panchen Lama's "The Path of Peace", referred to as "Le Dao"; the fifth Panchen Lama The Master's "Direct Teaching of the Path to Bodhi", referred to as "Speed ​​Path"; "The Path: Pure Gold" by the Third Dalai Lama; "Manjushri Dictation" by the Fifth Dalai Lama; The Essence of Eloquence".

 Among them, "Speed ​​Road" can be regarded as the annotation of "Le Dao", and "Manjushri's Dictation" can be regarded as the annotation of "Dao Ji Di • Pure Gold".

 25

-The basis of the Eight Great Guidance is also the "The Lamp of the Path to Enlightenment".
+The basis of the **Eight Great Guidance** is also the "The Lamp of the Path to Enlightenment".

-The masters who inherit the teachings of the eight great guides and other stages of the path belong to the creators of the three ways.
+The masters who inherit the teachings of the eight great guides and other stages of the path belong to the creators of the three aspects.

-2. The Importance of the Succession of the Paths
+2. The Importance of the Sequence of the Paths

- In the study of Buddhism, the purity of the stream of Dharma is very important.
+In the study of Buddhism, the purity of the lineage of the Dharma is very important.

-The primary condition for the purification of the Dharma flow is that the Dharma learned and cultivated must be inherited.
+The primary condition for the purity of the Dharma lineage is that the Dharma learned and cultivated must be inherited.

 Having a lineage refers to the Dharma that has been heard and practiced.
-It has been passed down from generation to generation by the lineage teachers, starting with Buddha Shakyamuni, without increase or decrease, until it is passed on to us.
+It has been passed down from generation to generation by the lineage teachers, starting with Buddha Shakyamuni, without addition or removal, until it is passed on to us.

 With lineage, there will be blessings in practice.

 The lineage includes different aspects, including the lineage of empowerment, the lineage of oral transmission, the lineage of sermons, and so on.

 Oral transmission is the teaching of classics that the guru recites and wants to pass on to the disciples.
 The disciple listens carefully, and after listening to all of them, the continuum of the heart will get the lineage of oral transmission.
-When they cultivate to a certain life, they will suddenly think of everything that the master has recited. legality.
+When they cultivate a certain way of life, they will suddenly think of everything that the master has recited.

 The lineage of sermons is the lineage of the sutras that the master has.
-Once he preaches the sutras to the disciples, the disciples obtain the lineage.
+Once he teaches the sutras to the disciples, the disciples obtain the lineage.

-The lineage of our San Shi Dao and the Eight Great Guidance is the lineage of lecturing and oral transmission.
+The lineage of our Three Principal Aspects of the Path and the Eight Great Guidance is the lineage of lecturing and oral transmission.

-Our lineage is passed down by two great siddhis, Gyaltsab Je and Kedrub Je, disciples of Master Tsongkhapa.
+Our lineage was passed down by two great siddhis, Gyaltsab Je and Kedrub Je, disciples of Master Tsongkhapa.

 26

 It was passed on to the Fourth Panchen Lama, the fourth Panchen Lama is the reincarnation of the second coming of Master Tsongkhapa recognized in Tibet.

-Then it was slowly passed on to the third Gongtang Rinpoche, and finally to Rako Rinpoche, Rako Rinpoche passed it on to Dharma King Yongzin, and Dharma King Yongzin passed it on to me.
+Then it was slowly passed on to the third Gongtang Rinpoche, and finally to Rako Rinpoche, Rako Rinpoche passed it on to Dharma King Yongzeng, and Dharma King Yongzeng passed it on to me.

-I have studied under seven masters: Dharma King Yongzin, Dharma King Yeshe Gyatso, Guru Kazang Qusong Vajra, the 10th Panchen Lama, Gelga Rinpoche, Lobsang Dorje Vajra, and Geshe Rinpoche.
+I have studied under seven masters: Dharma King Yongzeng, Dharma King Yeshe Gyatso, Guru Kazang Qusong Vajra, the 10th Panchen Lama, Gelga Rinpoche, Lobsang Dorje Vajra, and Geshe Rinpoche.
 Disciple of Rako Rinpoche.

 So, our lineage is that of Rako Rinpoche.

-I myself have received the lineage of the Three Paths and the Eight Great Guidances from Dharma King Yongzeng, and the Three Paths, The Extensive Treatise on the Stages of the Bodhi Path, and The Stages of the Bodhi Path from Master Gazang Qusong Vajra and Dharma King Yeshe Gyatso.
+I myself have received the lineage of the Three Principal Aspects of the Path and the Eight Great Guidances from Dharma King Yongzeng, and the Three Principal Aspects of the Paths, The Great Treatise on the Stages of the Path to Enlightenment, and The Brief Commentary on the Stages of the Path to Enlightenment from Master Gazang Qusong Vajra and Dharma King Yeshe Gyatso.
 The lineages of "A Brief Commentary" and "The Way of Peace" have also received other guidance from other masters.
 It is very important to have a lineage!

 27